 Nutrition Supplementation Tubes:

-IR can place feeding tubes, Gastrostomy tubes which drop into the stomach, Jejunostomy tubes which drop below the stomach sphincters, and/or G-J combination tubes.
-These tubes can be used for supplemental nutrition in patients with swallowing difficulty after head and neck surgery, or due to mucositis and esophagitis from radiation, or simply in oncology patients that have difficulty maintaining their nutrition during therapy.
+IR can place feeding tubes, including gastrostomy tubes (G-tubes) that drop into the stomach, Jejunostomy tubes (J-tubes) that drop below the stomach sphincters, and/or G-J combination tubes.
+These tubes can be used to provide nutritional support in patients with swallowing difficulty after head and neck surgery, or due to mucositis (sores of the oral mucosa) and esophagitis (inflammation of the esophagus) from radiation or chemotherapy, or in oncology patients that have difficulty maintaining their nutrition during therapy.
 These tubes can also be used palliatively to help with decompression or removal of pressure due to blockage of the stomach.

 IVC Filter Placement and Removal: